 Indigenous Peoples are defending vast areas of the planet in the face of adversity and are putting into practice traditional and innovative ways to protect their territories, revitalise commons, rewild nature and reconnect communities.

-Synchronicity Earth’s Flourishing Diversity Programme provides core programme support to LifeMosaic, supporting staff to work with groups such as the Shawi and Wampis of the Peruvian Amazon and the Mandobo and Awyu of Indonesian Papua.
+Synchronicity Earth’s Biocultural Diversity Programme provides core programme support to LifeMosaic, supporting staff to work with groups such as the Shawi and Wampis of the Peruvian Amazon and the Mandobo and Awyu of Indonesian Papua.

 The Shawi and Wampis territories cover around seven million hectares of primary rainforest and LifeMosaic is supporting these communities to enforce customary laws and strengthen their negotiating position with the government.